chonla/hatch/README.md

 As mentioned above, Hatch compiles Egg into ready-to-use RESTful API service.
 You just copy everything in output folder to your production.

+## Troubleshooting

+If you have error with getting composer, visit https://getcomposer.org/doc/articles/troubleshooting.md for detail.

 ## License

 Hatch and all corresponding content are released under [MIT License](https://github.com/chonla/hatch/blob/master/LICENSE).